Why Aberdeen is a great holiday destination for children

 Experience thrilling rides at Codona’s funfair

 You’ll see the Ferris wheel of Codona’s along the Esplanade as you sail into Aberdeen habour, and a trip here will also be the highlight of your child’s trip to Aberdeen!
-There’s an outdoor amusement park with rollercoasters, log flumes, a swinging pirate ship, carousel and adventure golf.
-There’s also an indoor complex called Sunset Boulevard, which has a bowling alley, smugglers cove, a dino safari, dodgems and a bar and diner.
-Look out for Dodgem and Daisy the dogs!
+There’s an outdoor amusement park with rollercoasters, outdoor Go Karting, a swinging pirate ship, carousel and outdoor adventure golf.
+There’s also an indoor complex called Sunset Boulevard, which has a bowling alley, Smugglers Cove – a children’s playground and soft play area – dodgems, laser tag, indoor adventure golf, a dino safari 4D motion ride as well as a bar and diner.

-Bring Science to life at Satrosphere: Aberdeen Science Centre
+Bring Science to life at Aberdeen Science Centre

-Satrosphere is located by Beach Boulevard at 179 Constitution Street and is a brilliant place to get children into science.
+Aberdeen Science Centre (previously known as Satrosphere) is located by Beach Boulevard at 179 Constitution Street and is a brilliant place to get children into science.
 Here you’ll meet an enthusiastic and dynamic team displaying fascinating, hands-on exhibitions which are ideal for children and deal with the most interesting aspects of science.
-Exhibitions explore dinosaurs, electricity and space, the stars and the planets, with a look at big telescopes and the chance to experience what it is like being an Astronaut!
+Exhibitions explore life sciences, electricity and space – want to find out how a rocket takes flight or view all the planets in our solar system?
+Head to Aberdeen Science Centre for the chance to experience what it is like to be an Astronaut!

 Slip into some ice skates

 At The Linx Ice Arena on Beach Promenade you’ll find one of Scotland’s premier ice rinks.
 The Ice Arena is very large (measuring 56 x 26 metres) and there’s skate hire, tuition and Penguin skate aids available for youngsters.
-Children will have a great time trying something new, and there are also discos for older children, and a cafe on site.
+Children will have a great time trying something new, and there are also discos for older children.
 There are other winter sports to try out in Aberdeen – Aberdeen Snowsports Centre on Garthdee Road has artificial ski slopes open for skiing, snowboarding and tubing (whizzing down a slope in an inflatable ring).
 Tuition is available for beginners too!

 Drive a car enthusiast to heaven at the Grampian Transport Museum

 An hour drive from NorthLink’s ferry terminal in Alford, the Grampian Transport Museum is a fantastic place to take children.
 Here you’ll find classic automobiles, motorcycles, tractors, buses, trams and trains to see (and climb aboard) including the Jaguar XKR used in the James Bond film, Die Another Day!
-There’s a Junior Driving School is available for 4-10 year olds and an exciting events programme where you can get the chance to ride on a road circuit in a high-powered car!
-Also worth visiting nearby is the Alford Valley narrow gauge railway where you can enjoy an old fashioned train ride.
+There’s a Junior Driving School available where children aged 4-8 can ride an electric car and earn their ‘first drivers’ license’ – and it’s free of charge!

 Set a course for the Aberdeen Maritime Museum

 If your child loves boats then Aberdeen Maritime Museum is the place to go.
-It’s a fascinating place, free to visit, and is just 1/2 mile from the NorthLink Terminal on Shiprow.
+It’s a fascinating place, free to visit, and is on Shiprow, just ½ mile from the NorthLink Terminal.
 Aberdeen Harbour is one of the UK’s busiest ports and has a fascinating history which is detailed here.
-Fishing through the ages and oil rigs are explored in a series of hands-on exhibits, models and paintings.
-There’s an excellent cafe and shop and even a 3D show about life on the rigs!
+Fishing through the ages, ferries and oil rigs are explored in a series of hands-on exhibits, models and paintings.
+There’s an excellent cafe and shop which offers a wide range of keepsakes and gifts.

 Go down to the woods